-Insert a reverse pliers into the second lip of the seal case and pull seal case from seal chamber.
+6. Insert a reverse pliers into the second lip of the seal case and pull seal case from seal chamber.

-NOTE: Do not insert reverse pliers into the first lip of the seal case because this may damage the sealing surface area for the low-pressure seal.
+NOTE: Do not insert reverse pliers into the first lip of the seal case because this may damage the sealing surface area for the Lo-Pressure seal.